How to Grow and Care for Anthurium brownii Indoors

 Temperature and Humidity

-Anthurium brownii requires an average warmth with a minimum of 160C inorder to thrive.
-Keep it away from cold draughts to avoid sudden changes in temperature.
+Anthurium brownii requires an average warmth of 16-270C to thrive.
+Keep it away from cold drafts to avoid sudden changes in temperature.

-Anthurium brownii requires high humidity.
-To raise humidity, set the pot on a wet pebble tray.
-Check out these techniques on how to raise humidity for houseplants.
+Anthurium brownii requires high humidity of 60-80%.
+To raise humidity, set the pot on a wet pebble tray or use a closed terrarium.
+Check out these techniques on how to elevate humidity for houseplants.

 Clean the leaves by damp-wiping with a soft cloth to get rid of dust and reduce pest infestations.
 Avoid leaving water drops on the leaves as it may cause fungal infestations.